Linuxfabrik/lib/README.md

 * net.py:
 Provides network related functions and variables.

+* nextcloud.py:
+This library collects some Nextcloud related functions.

 * nodebb.py:
 This library collects some NodeBB related functions that are needed by more than one NodeBB plugin.